Louisiana Car Insurance

 In other words, they’ll say: we paid $20,000 to our insured to fix damages your insurance company was supposed to fix, because you were supposed to have insurance.
 You owe us that money.

 This won’t even be an amount set by a personal injury case.
 They’ll just take care of their own insured and come after you.
-They can set debt collectors on you.
 They can also sue you, attempting to put a lien on your home or garnish your wages.
-The OMV may also suspend your driver’s license for failing to comply.
+The DMV may also suspend your driver’s license for failing to comply.

 Remember, Uber, Lyft, UberEats, Waitr, Instacart, Door Dash, and Grubhub will not insure you.
 It is up to you to do that for yourself.